wlswotmd/gef/docs/FAQ.md

 Depending on the environment, python `inspect` module may not interpret tildes.
 I encountered this behavior in python 3.9.2 on debian 11.
-This is because `~/.gdbinit-gef.py` was written in `/root/.gdbinit`.
+This is because `source ~/.gdbinit-gef.py` was written in `/root/.gdbinit`.
-I modified it to `/root/.gdbinit-gef.py`, then it worked.
+I modified it to `source /root/.gdbinit-gef.py`, then it worked.

 # About python